 The advent of 5G is proposed as an opportunity to establish an NGMN able to support mMTC.
 5G is expected to become a technology platform capable of supporting huge technological infrastructure and innovation. mMTC may be possible if the sum of machine to machine, device to device, vehicle to vehicle communications could be consolidated into a single 5G supported network.

-Currently a variety of organisations and cellular network providers are developing solutions for mMTC connectivity.
-Focus is on utilising 5G and LTE (4G) as well as unlicensed parts of the spectrum via LPWANs.
+Currently a variety of organizations and cellular network providers are developing solutions for mMTC connectivity.
+Focus is on utilizing 5G and LTE ( 4G) as well as unlicensed parts of the spectrum via LPWANs.

 Current and future applications of mMTC

 Key areas where mMTC applications are being developed include: